brentharts/inkscape_libcroco/tests/README-description.txt

 purpose: tests the sac api of the parser.

-description: it loads the file located at the path given in argument, instanciates a sac parser, set document handlers and parses the file.
+description: it loads the file located at the path given in argument, instantiates a sac parser, set document handlers and parses the file.
 The doc handlers simply dump the name name of the callback which is being called and some basic additional information.